 What is Myasthenia Gravis?
 You may have heard this term and thought it sounded like someone had a mouth full of marbles.
-However, there's a good chance you have no idea what myasthenia gravis actually is and what it can do to dogs.
+Many dog owners have no idea what myasthenia gravis actually is and how it affects dogs.

 What is Myasthenia Gravis?

 Myasthenia Gravis is a neuromuscular disorder that can affect dogs, cats, and humans.
-It is caused by a deficiency of acetylcholine receptors.
+It is caused by a deficiency of acetylcholine receptors on the surface of the muscle cells.
 The lack of adequate ACh-receptors causes a disruption in the signals between the nerves and muscles, leading to muscle weakness in various parts of the body.

 How Dogs Get Myasthenia Gravis